Number of Jobs

-Residential work tends to involve shorter jobs except on large housing projects.
-Large commercial projects may take up to two or more years to complete.
-Blockmasons, who often assemble key internal support structures for buildings, encounter more workplace regulations from Occupational Safety and Health Administration as well as extensive instructions from project architects and engineers.
-Masons often work for union and non-union contractors during their careers.
-They can work in local markets but also may travel to find work, especially when local work is scarce.
+Large housing projects and commercial projects may take two or more years to complete, while residential work tends to involve shorter jobs.
+Blockmasons, who often assemble key internal support structures for buildings, face more workplace regulation from the Occupational Safety and Health Administration, coupled with expansive instructions from project architects and engineers.
+In their careers, masons often work for union and nonunion contractors.
+They can work in local markets but may also travel to find work, especially when local work is scarce or not available.
 "You can go anywhere the job goes," Herndon says.
 "There are crews that travel and crews that work in the local area.
 If you're a traveling mason, you probably do make a little extra money."
-The most experienced masons are skilled in working with all forms of structural materials—brick, block, stone, glass, and synthetics.
+The most experienced masons are skilled in working with all forms of structural material, including brick, block, stone, glass and synthetics.

-According to the BLS, brickmasons and blockmasons earned a median wage of $46,800 in 2011, or $22.50 per hour.
-The best-paid earned a median wage of $80,570, while the lowest-paid earned less than $28,950 in 2011.
-Apprentice masons earn roughly half of journeymen wages.
-Commercial jobs tend to be more complex, requiring compliance with extensive government and project design and building protocols.
+According to the BLS, brickmasons and blockmasons earned a median wage of $46,440 in 2012.
+The highest earners brought home a median wage of $77,950, while the lowest earners netted $28,980 in 2012.
+Apprentice masons earn roughly half of experienced workers.
+Commercial jobs tend to be more complex – requiring compliance with extensive government and project design and building protocols.
 Masons who work on commercial jobs tend to be more experienced and earn higher salaries than residential masons.
-Employment sectors that pay well include building finishing contractors, nonresidential building construction, and local government.
-Large metro areas tend to have the most jobs and highest salaries, with concentrations in older industrial markets and the Rocky Mountain states.
+Employment sectors that pay well include employment services, specialty trade contractors and nonresidential building construction.
+California is home to three of the best-paying metropolitan areas: San Francisco, Riverside and Salinas.

-Brickmasons and stonemasons can learn on the job as well as from one-year or two-year training programs at technical colleges.
-Many also complete extensive apprenticeship programs.
-The programs are free to apprentices and funded by employers and unions.
-They usually last three or four years and require at least 144 hours of classroom training each year and 2,000 hours of on-the-job experience.
+In addition to on-the-job training, brickmasons and blockmasons can acquire viable skills from training programs at technical colleges.
+Many complete rigorous apprenticeship programs that are free to apprentices (employers and unions foot the bill).
+They usually last three or four years and require at least 144 hours of classroom training annually and 2,000 hours of on-the-job experience.
+Apprenticeship experience often sets the stage for a prosperous masonry career.
 "Apprentices usually come to us when they’re between about 21 to 24 years of age," Herndon says.
 "They've been out of high school for a few years and have discovered that they need a career and not just a job.
-The guys who go through the apprenticeship program tend to become the foremen and the superintendents, and they tend to go on and become owners" of masonry contracting companies.
+The guys who go through the apprenticeship program tend to become the foremen and the superintendents, and they tend to go on and become owners [of masonry contracting companies]."